abhimita/udacity-datastructure/file_recursion/README.md

 There are two directories.
 1. `src` - contains the source code for recursive traversal
 2. `test` - contains the unit test cases.
-As it uses system call like `os.path.isfile`
+As it uses system call like `os.path.isfile`, these calls are mocked using Python's mock module.

 There is Jupyter notebook under `src` folder that combines Python class file(s) and its unit tests.